No Special Number?

 - Play Method and Prizes:

 - Only those tickets loaded into the central computer are actually valid for the draw.
 The lottery terminals are programmed to stop selling tickets prior to the draw-taking place.
 The prize fund is determined as a fixed percentage of the ticket sales.
-If necessary, allowance is then made for a fund to guarantee the minimum jackpot called the ‘seed fund’.
-The remainder of the prize fund is then divided into the prize pools, Jackpot (Match 6), Match 5 and Match 4.
+The prize fund is then divided into the prize pools, Jackpot (Match 6), Match 5 and Match 4.

 - Prizes are awarded according to the prize matrix as follows:

-Jackpot (Match 6) = 60% of the total prize fund less the guarantee reserve
+Jackpot (Match 6) = 71% of the total prize fund

 - Each National Lottery contributes an equal percentage from each ticket sold to a common jackpot pool.
 The ‘Match 5, Match 4 and Free Ticket’ prizes are redeemed at the seller level within each island.